 Ginger

 Ginger is well known for its nausea and “morning sickness” relieving qualities during pregnancy.
 Along with potentially helping to relieve nausea, ginger has many other nutrition and health benefits.
 These include boosting your immune system and aiding in antimicrobial and anti-inflammatory pathways.
-Ginger also has beneficial antioxidant properties!
+Ginger and ginger root also has beneficial antioxidant properties!
 There are many ways to try ginger and see if it helps reduce your nausea.
 Examples include ginger in smoothies, spa water, granola, energy bites or balls, and ginger tea.

 Lemon Water